GDD-Nantes/FedShop/README.md

 FedShop consists of three components: a data generator, a query (and template) generator, and a running environment able to collect statistics about the federated-query engines under test as well as about the benchmark itself.

+## QuickStart and Documentation

+- The quickstart guide is available in the [Quickstart tutorial](https://github.com/GDD-Nantes/FedShop/wiki/1.-Quick-start)
+- How to configure fedshop and how to extend fedshop is available in the [wiki](https://github.com/GDD-Nantes/FedShop/wiki)

 ## FedShop Results

 All the results are available through Jupyter Notebooks: